Tomola-n/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 #### Proper Use of `require()`
 - In three functions `borrowFund()`, `repayFund()` and `transferNFT()`, `require()` is used to validate the input and variables before changing the state.
-Validation of inputs and variables before state changes.

 ## Smart Contract Pitfalls and Attacks